See what questions

 Myoclonus describes a symptom and generally is not a diagnosis of a disease.
 It refers to sudden, involuntary jerking of a muscle or group of muscles.
 Myoclonic twitches or jerks usually are caused by sudden muscle contractions, called positive myoclonus, or by muscle relaxation, called negative myoclonus.
 Myoclonic jerks may occur alone or in sequence, in a pattern or without pattern.
 They may occur infrequently or many times each minute.
 Myoclonus sometimes occurs in response to an external event or when a person attempts to make a movement.
 The twitching cannot be controlled by the person experiencing it.
 (Source: excerpt from Myoclonus Fact Sheet: NINDS)

-Myoclonus is a term that refers to brief, involuntary twitching of a...
+Myoclonus is a term that refers to brief, involuntary twitching of a muscle or a group of ...
 (Source: excerpt from NINDS Myoclonus Information Page: NINDS)

 Myoclonus describes a symptom and generally is not a diagnosis of a disease.
-It refers...
+It...
 (Source: excerpt from Myoclonus Fact Sheet: NINDS)